Macroscopic properties of equity markets: stylized facts and portfolio performance: Rank-based properties

 \begin{fact} Smaller stocks are on average more volatile. \end{fact}

 In \cite[Section 5]{CW22b}, the first and last author analyzed further the empirical {\it distributions} of returns arranged by ranks.
-More precisely, if $R_i(t)$ is the return of stock $i$ on day $t$, we define for each rank $k$ an empirical return distribution $\nu_k$ by $\nu_k = \frac{1}{T} \sum_t \delta_{R_{i_k(t)}(t)}$, where $T$ is the number of observations.
+More precisely, if $R_i(t)$ is the return of stock $i$ on day $t$, we define for each rank $k$ an empirical return distribution $\nu_k$ by $\nu_k = \frac{1}{T} \sum_t \delta_{R_{i_k(t)}(t)}$, where $T$ is the number of observations and $\delta_{x}$ is the point mass at $x$.
 We call $(\nu_k)_k$ a {\it distributional data-set} since each data point $\nu_k$ is itself a probability distribution (on $\mathbb{R}$).
 It is natural to study how the distribution $\nu_k$ varies in $k$.
 Performing geodesic principal component analysis using the {\it Wasserstein geometry} in optimal transport \cite{BGKL17}, we showed that smaller stocks are not only more volatile but their returns are also more positively skewed; these effects are captured by the first and second geodesic components.
+On the other hand, there is a lack of evidence that the (log) growth rates of stocks have a material systematic dependence on their ranks.
+See, for example \cite[Figure 5.4]{F02}, \cite[Figure 1]{BFPRS19}, \cite[Figure 1]{FF20} and \cite[Figure 3]{CW22b}.
+In the context of the rank-based model \eqref{eqn:rank.based.diffusion}, this means that the rank-based growth rates do not have a clear dependence on $k$.
+Here, we remark that the difficulty of estimating growth rates accurately is a well-known challenge in financial econometrics.